mortael/script.skinshortcuts/resources/docs/FAQ.md

 If the skin you are using has the functions integrated, use the options provided to create and then restore a backup of your skin settings, which will include your custom menu items and associated properties.

 If it is not integrated, you can create your own shortcuts to the settings.
-To backup, create a shortcut with the following actions:
+To back up, create a shortcut with the following actions:

 `RunScript(script.skin.helper.service,action=backup)`